drakkan/sftpgo/examples/convertusers/README.md

 The generated json file can be used as input for the `loaddata` REST API.

 Please note that when importing Linux/Unix users the input file is not required: `/etc/passwd` and `/etc/shadow` are automatically parsed. `/etc/shadow` read permission is typically granted to the `root` user only, so you need to execute `convertusers` as `root`.

+:warning: SFTPGo does not currently support `yescrypt` hashed passwords.